thomaskioko/motion-layout-playground/README.md

 # Development Environment
-Android Studio canary or stable version >= 3.2 is required and may be downloaded [here](https://developer.android.com/studio/archive).
+Android Studio 3.4 is required and may be downloaded [here](https://developer.android.com/studio/archive).

 ## Splash Screen Demo